Development after two clubs

 stopper

-The opener rebids 3N if he stops the other 2 suits; otherwise, he shows his stopper over 3 and bids 3
+The opener rebids 3N if he stops the other 2 suits; otherwise, he shows his stopper over 3

 over 3